-Our Bylaws authorize a Board of Directors consisting of not less than three or more than fifteen directors.
-The Board of Directors currently consists of seven members, with all directors' terms expiring at the Annual Meeting.
-The Board of Directors has nominated each of its existing members, Mr. Carlos Alberini, Mr. Anthony Chidoni, Ms. Cynthia Livingston, Mr. Maurice Marciano, Mr. Paul Marciano, Ms. Deborah Weinswig and Mr. Alex Yemenidjian, for re-election at the Annual Meeting.
+Our Bylaws authorize a Board consisting of not less than three and not more than fifteen directors.
+The Board currently consists of seven members, with all directors' terms expiring at the Annual Meeting.
+The Board has nominated Mr. Carlos Alberini, Mr. Anthony Chidoni, Mr. Christopher Lewis, Mr. Paul Marciano, Ms. Elsa Michael, Ms. Deborah Weinswig and Mr. Alex Yemenidjian for election to the Board at the Annual Meeting.
+Each of the nominees is currently a member of our Board and, other than Mr. Lewis, was elected to our Board at our 2024 annual meeting of shareholders.

-Mr. Alberini is our Chief Executive Officer and Mr. Paul Marciano is the Company's Chief Creative Officer.
-Mr. Maurice Marciano retired as an employee and executive of the Company in 2012 and continued to provide consulting services to the Company thereafter until January 28, 2015.
-In addition, from February 2, 2019 to February 19, 2019, he served as the Company's Interim Chief Executive Officer.
+Mr. Alberini is our Chief Executive Officer and Mr. Marciano is our co-founder and Chief Creative Officer.
 Messrs.
-Chidoni and Yemenidjian and Mses.
-Livingston and Weinswig are not employed by or otherwise affiliated with the Company, except in their capacity as a director and nominee for election as a director.
-Each of the nominees has consented to being named in this Proxy Statement and has agreed to serve as a member of the Board of Directors if elected.
-Information regarding the nominees is set forth under the heading "Directors and Executive Officers" herein.
+Chidoni, Lewis and Yemenidjian and Mses.
+Michael and Weinswig are independent directors, as discussed under the heading "Corporate Governance and Board Matters-Board Independence, Structure and Committee Composition" herein.
+Each of the nominees has consented to being named in this Proxy Statement and has agreed to serve as a member of the Board if elected.
+Information regarding the nominees is set forth under the heading "-Directors and Executive Officers" herein.